0cjs/sedoc/8bit/cbm/address-decoding.md

 supplying ROML/ROMH blocks from the cart, you can never supply the `$0` RAM or `$D` IO from the cart.

+This is the only mode in which the VIC-II can access external memory,
+$F000-$FFFF on the cart appearing at $3000 in the VIC-II address space.
+[[max]] (This is why you must copy $F000-$FFFF to $3000 when runing a MAX cart dump from RAM.)

     E G c h l   $0 $1 $8 $A $C $D $E
     .
 0 x x x    _  *  L  *  *  i  H